Alayan2/cen4802/README.md

 # cen4802
-Software Int, Config, and Testing
+Repository for CEN4802: Software Int, Config, and Testing Natalie A.